Breville Smart Oven BOV800XL Review

 It has one of the sturdiest crumb trays we've encountered that easily removes and is deep enough to keep crumbs and food bits in place on the way to the trash can.
 The door features small magnets that automatically pull the rack out a few inches as you open the door.
 This is particularly handy for removing toast and bagels as you don't need to reach your hand into the hot oven to get them out.
 This feature only functions when the rack is in the center position, but that is probably the only situation in which this would be useful.
 Items made with the rack in the top position would most likely be broiled in a baking sheet or pan, and items made with the rack in the bottom position would most likely be pies or something else that requires browning on the bottom.
 Both of these situations would require oven mitts to remove the food, so the rack sliding out a bit wouldn't really provide any additional benefit.
-As with all Breville appliances the power cord has a built-in finger loop, making it very easy to unplug.
+As with all Breville appliances, the power cord has a built-in finger loop, making it easy to unplug.

-When set to 400˚ and 450˚ in our testing the Breville had settled into the set temperature by the 15-minute mark and never wandered by more than 5˚ all the way through to the 30-minute mark.
-When set to 350˚ it was slightly cool at the 15-minute mark, with our thermometers reading 330˚, but it quickly corrected and was at exactly 350˚ at the 30-minute mark.
+When set to 400˚ and 450˚ in our testing, the Breville had settled into the set temperature by the 15-minute mark and never wandered by more than 5˚ all the way through to the 30-minute mark.
+When set to 350˚, it was slightly cool at the 15-minute mark, with our thermometers reading 330˚, but it quickly corrected and was at exactly 350˚ at the 30-minute mark.
 This is particularly impressive considering that there were models off by as much as 55˚ at the 30-minute mark.
-This superb temperature accuracy was likely a large contributing factor to the Breville performing so well in our baking test.
+This superb temperature accuracy was likely a large contributing factor to the Breville performing well in our baking test.

 The Smart Oven was also able to cook some pretty delectable frozen tater tots.
 They were nice and crunchy on the outside and cooked just enough that the insides remained soft and fluffy but weren't too soggy.

-The Smart Oven is one of the more expensive models we tested.
-However, it also offers top-notch performance and is well worth the price for those trying to perfect tricky dishes or finicky baked goods.
+The Breville Smart Oven is the best choice on the market for exacting chefs.
+However, it is one of the more expensive models we tested.
+But, with top-notch performance, we think it is well worth the price for those trying to perfect tricky dishes or finicky baked goods.